 New Faculty Jurisdiction Rules

-The 1st January 2016 sees the introduction of the new Faculty Jurisdiction Rules 2015.
-These rules are intended to simplify the Faculty system and enable a wider scope of works to be carried out without the need for a Faculty.
+In January 2016 new Faculty Jurisdiction Rules were introduced to simplify the Faculty system and enable a wider scope of works to be carried out without the need for a Faculty.

-Proposed work will be classified as either being on the 'List A', 'List B' or requiring a Faculty.
+Proposed work is classified as either being on 'List A', 'List B' or requiring a Faculty.

 For 'List B' matters the Archdeacon will consult with a member or members of the DAC for informed informal advice.
 It is hoped that this will enable parishes to get on with the work without delay.
 The Archdeacon may, however, set conditions on the way the work is to be carried out.